simonlovesyou/Simon-Says/README.md

 - Add a library that will handle time formatting. i.e., '10 min' to 600000 milliseconds
 - Show the history.log in the application
 - Add any library that will handle the configuration.JSON file instead of own logic to do so.
 (TaffyDB, lowdb are candidates for this)
+- Work on the design
+- Make a logo

 ## Authors